6 Causes of Fishy-smelling Watery Diarrhea.

-The pancreas is responsible for the exertion of most digestive enzymes such as lipase, amylase, and trypsin.
+The pancreas exerts most digestive enzymes, such as lipase, amylase, and trypsin.

 With chronic pancreatitis, the destruction of its tissues leads to a deficiency of such enzymes.
 Chronic pancreatitis leads to a condition called (Exocrine pancreatic insufficiency) which causes malabsorption.

 The malabsorption is responsible for chronic watery diarrhea and characteristic foul or fishy smell due to fat malabsorption.